Dennis O'Neil: Other writing

 O'Neil wrote several novels, comics, short stories, reviews and teleplays, including the novelizations of the films Batman Begins and The Dark Knight.
 Under the pseudonym Jim Dennis with writer Jim Berry, O'Neil scripted a series of novels about a kung fu character named Richard Dragon, and later adapted those novels to comic book form for DC.

 O'Neil wrote a four-part column series for Marvel's 1978 The Hulk! magazine, under the pseudonym Jeff Mundo.
 "Jeff Mundo's Dark Corners" ran from issue #21 through issue #24 and covered various pop culture topics.

-O'Neil wrote a column for ComicMix.
+O'Neil also wrote a column for ComicMix.

 Editing

 Joining Marvel's editorial staff in 1980, O'Neil edited Daredevil during Frank Miller's run as writer/artist.
 He fired writer Roger McKenzie so that Miller could both write and pencil Daredevil, a decision which then-Marvel editor-in-chief Jim Shooter says saved the series from cancellation.
 O'Neil encouraged Miller to develop a believable fighting style for Daredevil, and according to Miller, this directly led to his incorporating martial arts into Daredevil and later Ronin.
 In the early to mid-1980s, O'Neil edited such Marvel titles as Alpha Flight, Power Man and Iron Fist, G.I.
 Joe: A Real American Hero, and Moon Knight.

-According to Bob Budiansky, O'Neil came up with the name for the Transformer Optimus Prime, leader of the Autobots.

 In 1986, O'Neil moved over to DC as an editor, becoming group editor for the company's Batman titles.
 Speaking about his role in the death of character Jason Todd, O'Neil remarked:

 It changed my mind about what I do for a living.
 Superman and Batman have been in continuous publication for over half a century, and it's never been true of any fictional construct before.
 These characters have a lot more weight than the hero of a popular sitcom that lasts maybe four years.
 They have become postindustrial folklore, and part of this job is to be the custodian of folk figures.
 Everybody on Earth knows Batman and Robin.

 O'Neil said that he saw editing as a support role which should be invisible to the reader, and that if it were his choice his name would not appear in the credits when working as an editor, only when working as a writer.

 Teaching

+After graduating college, O'Neil taught English in the St. Louis public school system for one year.
 O'Neil spent several years in the late 1990s teaching a Writing for the Comics course at Manhattan's School of Visual Arts, sometimes sharing duties with fellow comic book writer John Ostrander.